-Projects currently underway include: (1) Developing stereotactically delivered sensors and stimulators; (2) developing novel substrate materials that are capable with high resolution lithography, biostable, and compatible with electronics packaging; and (3) demonstration of a brain-machine-interface to treat speech-related deficits; and (4) neurosurgical tools to improve the epileptogenesis diagnosis in refractory epilepsy.
+Projects currently underway: (1) Developing stereotactically delivered sensors and stimulators; (2) developing novel substrate materials that are capable with high resolution lithography, biostable, and compatible with electronics packaging; (3) demonstration of a brain-machine-interface to treat speech-related deficits; and (4) neurosurgical tools to improve the epileptogenesis diagnosis in refractory epilepsy.

 Other projects we are excited to be part of include NIH SPARC and our effort to develop ultrafine and ultraflexible microneedles for interfacing peripheral nerves and ganglia.
 I have led an effort to develop axon-sized microneedles using silicon and silicone in novel ways.
 We have a great team of collaborators including the Chestek Lab, the Bruns Lab, and the Yoon Lab.

 Our lab space is located both at the University of Texas McGovern Medical School at UTHealth and in Rice University’s BSR building, together with many other leading neurotechnologists.
 Our lab performs research primarily on rodent models in our BRC space and work with collaborators for other pre-clinical and clinical work.
 Our fabrication work takes place inside the Rice nanofabrication facility.

 Please contact us if you want to contribute to this exciting cross-disciplinary research!

 Na, Kyounghwan, Zachariah J Sperry, Jiaao Lu, Mihaly Vöröslakos, Saman S Parizi, Tim M Bruns, Euisik Yoon, and John P Seymour.
 2020.
 “Novel Diamond Shuttle to Deliver Flexible Neural Probe with Reduced Tissue Compression.”
 Microsystems & Nanoengineering 6 (1): 1–13.